arpanmangal/CovidAID/README.md

-# CovidXNet for Identification of COVID-19 from X-Ray Images
+# CovidAID for Detection of COVID-19 from X-Ray Images

- CheXNet for Classification and Localization of Thoracic Diseases

-We present a PyTorch (python3) based implementation, to identify COVID-19 cases from X-Ray images.
+We present `CovidAID` (Covid AI Detector), a PyTorch (python3) based implementation, to identify COVID-19 cases from X-Ray images.
 The model takes as input a chest X-Ray image and outputs the probability scores for 4 classes (`NORMAL`, `Bacterial Pneumonia`, `Viral Pneumonia` and `COVID-19`).

 It is based on [CheXNet](https://stanfordmlgroup.github.io/projects/chexnet/) (and it's reimplementation by [arnoweng](https://github.com/arnoweng/CheXNet)).